garygarygogogo/PSCFNet/README.md

     python train.py
 ```

 For testing, you have to prepare a pretrained model.
 You can train one by yourself.
-We will upload the pretrained model if the paper is accepted.
 ```shell
     python test.py
 ```